Allergy Headache: What Patients Need to Know to Relieve Allergy Headaches

 While headaches aren’t typically life-threatening, they can affect your quality of life.
 If you suffer from allergies and headaches, here’s what you need to know and how to treat them.

-Symptoms of a Sinus Headache
+Symptoms of an Allergy Sinus Headache

 Your sinuses are hollow air spaces which allow the exchange of air and mucus.
 These passages are located behind the eyes and the bridge of the nose, in the forehead, and inside each cheekbone.
 Any secretions in the sinus cavities typically drain into the nose.

 Sinus pain is caused when the sinuses are swollen, filled with fluid or the openings are obstructed.
 Any obstruction stops normal drainage and causes pressure to build up inside.
 Many times, the pain is in relation to the affected sinuses.
 Sinusitis pain can be dull or intense and often is worse in the morning hours after you wake up.